OleHolmNielsen/ITwiki/docs/Lenovo_BIOS_settings.rst

   If an LXCA_ instance is found, the BMC will attempt to announce its presence to the selected address of LXCA_ instance.

 * When done press ``Apply``.

+Optional: If your server is actually up and running a Linux OS, you can also use OneCLI_ to configure BMC network parameters, see the :ref:`XClarity_Essentials_OneCLI` page.

 .. _MAC_address: http://en.wikipedia.org/wiki/MAC_address
 .. _DDNS: https://en.wikipedia.org/wiki/Dynamic_DNS